 Great Scott, That Was Quick

-TRADE: Detroit trades Scott Wilson to Buffalo for a 2019 fifth-round pick.
+TRADE: Detroit trades Scott Wilson to the Buffalo Sabres for a 2019 fifth-round pick.

 ANALYSIS: For a forward who hadn’t recorded a point through 20 games, a fifth-round selection was a nice pick up.
 However, the Red Wings probably expected more out of Wilson, who had produced 26 points in 78 games with Pittsburgh the year before.
 Like the Sheahan trade, it was acceptable in a vacuum, but shouldn’t have ever happened.